rfc-editor-drafts/rfc10027/README.md

-# RFC-to-be 10027 - draft-ietf-oauth-cross-device-security
+# Publication repo for RFC 10027

-This repo was created during Second Edit.

-Final Review editor will handle Final Review in inc-work and then upload final files to this repo before hand off to Publisher.
+See https://www.rfc-editor.org/info/rfc10027/ for the most current information related to this document.